Rofernweh/UDPpl/README.md

 Here I start with fundamentals of c++

 First class (1.x)
-Here I understand variable types, operators, and how to use them, including some basic exercises.
+Here I learn to understand variable types, operators, and how to use them, including some basic exercises.

 Second class (2.x)
 Here I learn how to use see cin, cout, and variables, where we start developing little programs to strengthen our logical thinking.

 Third class (3.x)
-This class were pure exercises
+This class were just exercises

 Fourth class (4.x)
 Here we learn flow control, and how to use if, else and else if.